My Own Homemade Natural Sore Throat Remedy

 Posted on 19th of May, 2014 by Lévana

-Sore Throat Remedy: Although I have been blessed with very good health, all my life I have been prone to sore throat pains and discomfort.
+Call me crazy, but I make my own sore throat remedy: It’s the only things that works for me, and judging by how many people thank me for my concoction, I have made quite a few converts.
+Although I have been blessed with very good health, all my life I have been prone to sore throat pains and discomfort.
 Sore throat is my soft spot.
 Everything leaves me with a sore throat: a two-hour cooking class, bronchitis, colds, sinus infection, IBS, HPilory, even once ages ago, a massive case of salmonella that scared the living daylights out of me, and which it took me almost a year to get rid of.
 I was even operated on nodules on my vocal chords about ten years ago.
-Little children picking up the phone when I call their home run to their mothers at the first sound of my voice, saying “Mommy, it’s Levana!”
-My singular raspy voice, which had become my trademark, and which was so often described as sultry, sexy and all that jazz, caused me nothing but misery, and I would have gladly traded it even for that of Archie Bunker’s wife Edith if that only meant no more sore throats and no hoarseness.
+Little children picking up the phone when I call their home run to their mothers at the first sound of my voice, saying “Mommy, pick up, it’s Levana!”
+My singular raspy voice, which has become my trademark, and which was so often described as sultry, sexy and all that jazz, caused me nothing but misery, and I would have gladly traded it even for that of Archie Bunker’s wife Edith if that only meant no more sore throats and no hoarseness.
 Is it any wonder I have a mug of tea with me at all times?

-Let me reassure you: While the mixture doesn’t taste exactly like Pinacolada, it doesn’t taste anywhere near as offensive as those almost unimaginably bitter Chinese herbal mixtures many of us had to endure to alleviate some condition or other the holistic way.
+Let me reassure you: While my sore throat remedy mixture doesn’t taste exactly like Pinacolada, it doesn’t taste anywhere near as offensive as those almost unimaginably bitter Chinese herbal mixtures many of us had to endure at some point in our lives to alleviate some condition or other the holistic way.
 Rather, it tastes just, you know, a little funky, definitely something we can live with.
 Just line up, as I do, a little square of dark chocolate in lieu of a little pat in the back, to enjoy when you finish your drink.
 You will thank me for sharing this newfound secret!
 Five minutes work will leave you with a good two weeks’ supply.
 Here comes.

-You want to use every ingredient in powdered form to make this sore throat remedy, so you can avoid the straining step.
+You want to use every ingredient in powdered form to make this sore throat remedy.
 All are easy to find in good grocery stores and health food stores, but where I thought there would even be a small chance you might have trouble finding them, I have included a link to Amazon: All are inexpensive, and will arrive at your door in just a day or two.
 And if you are missing one or two ingredients, go ahead and make the tea mixture with the ones you do have, you will add the missing ones when you get them.

 1/4 cup turmeric powder